squareroundforest/domdodom/readme.md

-# Domdodom
+# Dömdödöm

 A javascript module for rendering DOM or HTML markup in a reactive style.

 ### Main Features

 - support for server side templating, client side reactive rendering, or universal (isomorphic) applications
-- definitions with simple, declarative JS functions
+- definitions and composition with simple, declarative JS functions

 ### Definition Examples